uqlibrary/technology-training/OpenRefine/openrefine.md

 * Boolean
 * Array

 **Date and numbers**: we currently have a `Date` column where the data is represented as a string.
 If we wanted to sort according to this data, it would not end up chronological.
-We therefore need to convert the values to a date or number for OpenRefine to interpret them properly.
+We therefore need to convert the values to a date data type for OpenRefine to interpret them properly.

 **Exercise 11** – Reformat the date

 1. Make sure you remove all Facets and Filters
-1. On the Date column, use the dropdown menu to select `Edit cells > Common transforms > To date`
+1. On the Date column, use the drop-down menu to select `Edit cells > Common transforms > To date`
 1. Note how the values are now displayed in green and follow a standard convention for their display format (ISO8601) - this indicates they are now stored as date data types in OpenRefine.
 We can now carry out functions that are specific to Dates
-1. On the Date column dropdown select `Edit column > Add column based on this column`.
-Using this function you can create a new column, while preserving the old column
+1. In the Date column drop-down, select `Edit column > Add column based on this column`.
+Using this function you can create a new column, while preserving the old column.
 1. In the ‘New column name’ type “Formatted Date”
-1. In the ‘Expression’ box type the GREL expression `value.toString("dd MMMM yyyy")`
+1. In the ‘Expression’ box, type the GREL expression `value.toString("dd MMMM yyyy")`

 **Booleans**: a boolean is a binary value that can either be "true" or "false".
 They are often used in GREL expressions, for example: